An insider's view: Paul Reynolds - The Traddock, Austwick

 Where's your favourite place to just sit and look?

-On top of Oxenbur ridge.
-Its a flat, limestone pavemented hill over looking Austwick.
+On top of Oxenber ridge.
+It's a flat, limestone pavemented hill over looking Austwick.
 Its such a lovely vantage point to stop and watch village and farming life continuing apace below.

 A local person who you think embodies the Yorkshire Dales spirit - and why